2006 Gator Bowl: Marcus Vick

 Following the 2005 ACC Championship Game, Virginia Tech quarterback Marcus Vick stormed off the field, refusing to talk to reporters following the loss.
 Vick, who picked up a 15-yard unsportsmanlike conduct penalty late in that game, also earned several unsportsmanlike conduct penalties in the 2006 Gator Bowl, where post-game replays revealed he purposefully stomped on the leg of Louisville Cardinals' defensive end Elvis Dumervil.
 Vick claimed he apologized to Dumervil after the game, but Dumervil stated that no apology was made.
+Referee Steve Usecheck admitted that he and his Big 12 Conference crew missed the stomp and apologized for doing so, saying he would have ejected Vick had he seen it.
 In the wake of the incident, Virginia Tech officials announced that they would be conducting a review of Vick's conduct on and off the field.

 On January 6, 2006, just a few days after the Gator Bowl, Virginia Tech officials dismissed Vick from the Virginia Tech football team, citing a December 17 traffic stop in which Vick was cited for speeding and driving with a revoked or suspended license.
 Vick hid the information from the team and the infraction was not discovered until January.
 The traffic stop, an earlier suspension from the team, and his unsportsmanlike conduct during the 2005 ACC Championship Game and 2006 Gator Bowl were used as grounds for his dismissal.
 In response to being dismissed from the team, Vick was quoted as saying, "It's not a big deal.
 I'll just move on to the next level, baby".
 Vick appeared in one regular-season NFL game for the Miami Dolphins in 2006.
 The Dolphins did not renew his contract, and he has been out of football ever since.